Canaccord Genuity (:) Receives Consensus Rating of “” from Brokerages

-Canaccord Genuity (:) has been assigned an average rating of “N/A” from the zero research firms that are presently covering the company, MarketBeat reports.
+Canaccord Genuity (:) has earned a consensus rating of “N/A” from the zero brokerages that are currently covering the stock, Marketbeat.com reports.

 Canaccord Genuity Company Profile